Tensions Build In NPR Newsroom Over Handling Of Sexual Harassment Allegations

 A lack of trust in reporting mechanisms and leadership

 At the meeting on Friday, Mohn confirmed that objections had been raised generally in September 2016.
-The CEO also acknowledged he did not suspend or oust Oreskes until shortly after the Post's story ran, citing the two unnamed women accusing Oreskes of harassing them as they sought job opportunities at the Times.
+The CEO also acknowledged that he did not suspend or oust Oreskes until shortly after the Post story ran, citing the two unnamed women accusing Oreskes of harassing them as they sought job opportunities at the Times.

 NPR executives declared the session on Friday to be off the record, saying they wanted to allow female employees to share personal accounts if they wished.
 (At least two women did so, according to people present.)
 As a result, I did not attend the all-staff meeting, so I relied on the accounts of six people who did participate as the basis of my reporting on the meeting.